 - Check if wax guards or earbuds are plugged.

-- See your Bend audiologist to remove earwax that has accumulated in your ear canal.
+- See your Bend or Redmond audiologist to remove earwax that has accumulated in your ear canal.

 - Reprogram your hearing aids.